pressoholics/SrcSetPlugin/readme.txt

 = 1.1 =
 Added uninstall option to regeneration tool to remove all instances of srcset from all images in all posts,pages,custom post types.

+= 1.2 =
+Added Picturefill.js to expand srcset support tp all browsers both desktop and mobile.

 == Upgrade Notice ==

 = 1.1 =
 Added uninstall option to regeneration tool to remove all instances of srcset from all images in all posts,pages,custom post types.

+= 1.2 =
+Added Picturefill.js to expand srcset support tp all browsers both desktop and mobile.